 Associate Professor of Practice; Department Chairperson, Graduate Program Director

 I earned my Bachelor of Science Degree in Communication Sciences and Disorders from Marywood University and my Master of Arts Degree from Edinboro University.
 I am a PA licensed Speech-Language Pathologist who is certified by the American Speech-Language-Hearing Association.
 I am currently the Chairperson and Graduate Program Director in the Department of Communication Sciences and Disorders.
-In addition to these roles, I also supervise student clinicians in the Marywood University Speech-Language-Hearing Clinic, teach at the undergraduate and graduate levels, and am the advisor for the Marywood Chapter of the National Student Speech-Language-Hearing Association.
+In addition to these roles, I also supervise student clinicians in the Marywood University Speech-Language and Hearing Clinics, teach at the undergraduate and graduate levels, and am the advisor for the Marywood Chapter of the National Student Speech-Language-Hearing Association.
 Courses taught include Anatomy and Physiology of the Speech and Hearing Mechanism to undergraduate students and Independent Study in Clinical Methods and Processes as well as Professional Issues in SLP to graduate students.
 My clinical areas of interest lie in adult cognition/neurogenics, supervision, phonology, and swallowing disorders.